Jutho/KrylovKit.jl/docs/src/man/eig.md

 real, most of the computation is actually performed using real arithmetic, as in fact the first step is to compute an approximate partial Schur factorization.
-If one is not interested in the eigenvectors, one can also just compute this partial Schur factorization using `schursolve`.
+If one is not interested in the eigenvectors, one can also just compute this partial Schur factorization using `schursolve`, for which only an 'expert' method call is available
 ```@docs
 schursolve
 ```
-Note that, for symmetric or hermitian linear maps, the eigenvalue and Schur factorization are equivalent, and one can only use `eigsolve`.
+Note that, for symmetric or hermitian linear maps, the eigenvalue and Schur factorization are equivalent, and one should only use `eigsolve`.
+There is no `schursolve` using the `Lanczos` algorithm.

 Another example of a possible use case of `schursolve` is if the linear map is known to have a unique eigenvalue of, e.g. largest magnitude.
 Then, if the linear map is real valued, that